Making a budget

 What to bring to campus

 If you're wondering if you can bring candles, extension cords, or your favourite pets to campus, you'll have to leave them at home.
-For a full list of what to bring and what to leave at home, check the updated list of What to Bring [PDF - 1.2 MB] from the Residence Office.
+For a full list of what to bring and what to leave at home, check the list on the Residence website!

 The final exam schedule will be posted in early October/February.
 We recommend that you don't book any travel arrangements prior to knowing your exam schedule.
 Visit dal.ca/exams for more information.